 Find out how healthy you are with our simple calculator tools and see what changes you can make to help you have a healthier pregnancy.

 Constant nausea, indescribable tiredness, aching boobs, awkward white lies...the first trimester is not always easy.
 In fact, it can be pretty horrendous.
 Here’s our survival guide to get you through the first 12 weeks.

 Your first antenatal appointment with a midwife is called a 'booking' visit and will take longer than later visits, so allow plenty of time.

 Pregnancy tests work by looking for a hormone called human chorionic gonadotrophin (hCG).
 This hormone is only made in your body when you are pregnant.

 It's very common to feel sick during the first few months of pregnancy, and sometimes for a bit longer.

-Folic acid is particularly needed in the early weeks of pregnancy because it helps close the neural tube early on in the pregnancy.
+Folic acid is a vitamin (B9) which is important in the early weeks of pregnancy because it helps close the neural tube.